How Does an EBT Card Work? A Guide for Older Adults

 Related Topics

-The Supplemental Nutrition Assistance Program (SNAP), a federal safety net program, helps individuals and families buy the food they need to be healthy.
-It can be a lifeline for older adults who struggle to put enough food on their table.
+The Supplemental Nutrition Assistance Program (SNAP), a public food assistance program, helps people buy the food they need to be healthy.
+The program is truly a lifeline for millions of older adults and families of all ages whose incomes fall short of covering basic daily needs.

 What is an EBT card?